davidwmcneill/davidwmcneill.github.io/content/posts/motivation.md

 The premise of this blog is to build on these notes with a more formal summary for future reference (and hopefully help sharpen my knowledge on the subject matter)

-In some way this is inspired by the many hours I spend reading on [medium](https://medium.com/)
+In some way this is inspired by the many hours spent reading on [medium](https://medium.com/)